 All of these stretches should be held for twenty seconds and performed five times.
 These are not meant to be aggressive or painful so stop when you start to feel a good stretch.

 Although it is expected to feel some soreness after shoveling, it is important to pay attention to any unusual aches and pains.
-If soreness does not subside, make sure to schedule a complimentary injury screening with one of our therapists at your nearest Athletico location.
+If soreness does not subside, make sure to schedule a free assessment with one of our therapists at your nearest Athletico location.